 Online piano lesson platforms are often the most convenient way for beginners to learn to play the piano.
-In this review, we are looking at Skoove, one of the most popular choices for budding pianists.
+In this review, I’m looking at Skoove, one of the most popular choices for budding pianists.

 Skoove is a good platform and potentially one of the best for complete beginners.
 It could be a great platform, but it comes with too many little quirks and inconsistencies; anyone beyond beginner level is likely to find it a little irritating.